RePAIRProject/2D-baselines/README.md

 2. **Genetic Solver**: A solver employing a genetic optimization algorithm that minimizes the bounding box area and overlap errors for fragment arrangement.

 ### Evaluation Metrics
-The repository also includes evaluation metrics to assess puzzle-solving performance.
+The repository includes evaluation metrics to assess puzzle-solving performance.
 These metrics account for:
+- **Q_pos**: A novel metric for evaluating geometric alignment, which measures the shared area (in 2D) between the predicted and ground-truth fragment configurations, weighted by fragment size.
+This metric is invariant to rigid transformations, ensuring fair evaluation of positional accuracy.
-- **Geometric Alignment**: Evaluating the accuracy of fragment positioning (e.g., translation and rotation errors).
+- **Geometric Alignment**: Evaluating the accuracy of fragment positioning using translation and rotation errors.
 - **Neighbor Consistency**: Assessing the accuracy of matching neighboring fragments using a ground-truth mating graph.

+These metrics provide a comprehensive evaluation framework for the quality of puzzle-solving solutions.

 ---